Gandi24/python_strange_things/README.md

 List with  strange things
 **************************

-If You know some strange or not obies thinks in Python create PR :)
+If You know some strange or not obvious things in Python create issue or PR.

 Example